CSE 111 Syllabus

 Preventing Sexual Misconduct

-BYU-Idaho prohibits sex discrimination by its employees and students in all of its education programs or activities.
-This includes all forms of sexual harassment, such as sexual assault, dating violence, domestic violence, stalking, conditioning a grade or job on participation in sexual conduct, and other forms of unwelcome sexual conduct.
+BYU-Idaho prohibits sex discrimination by its employees and students in all its education programs or activities.
+This includes all forms of sexual harassment, such as sexual assault, dating violence, domestic violence, stalking and other forms of unwelcome sexual conduct.

-As an instructor, one of my responsibilities is to help create a safe learning environment for my students and for the campus as a whole.
+As an instructor, one of my responsibilities is to help create a safe learning environment for my students.
 University policy requires deans and department chairs, and encourages all faculty, to report every incident of sexual harassment that comes to their attention.
-If you encounter or experience sexual harassment, please contact the Title IX Coordinator at titleix@byui.edu or 208-496-9209.
-Additional information about sex discrimination, sexual harassment, and available resources can be found at www.byui.edu/titleix.
+If you experience sexual harassment or are concerned for the safety of others, please contact the Title IX Coordinator at titleix@byui.edu or 208-496-9209.
+More information is available at BYU-Idaho Title IX.

 Academic Grievances